 Sharing your home with creepy-crawlies probably hasn’t made the top of your wish list.
-Pesky bed bugs continue to ignite stressful situations for renters across New York City, despite the fact that the council has put measures in place to protect tenants from these insects.
+Pesky bed bugs continue to ignite stressful situations for New York City’s housing department, despite the fact that the council has put measures in place for preservation and development.

 If you’re noticing unwanted guests popping up between your sheets, in your books, your clothes and just about everywhere else, what can you do?
-The sad fact is that even if your roommate has bed bugs, it becomes a problem for the entire household, because these pests travel fast – and almost always outstay their welcome…kind of like your roommate’s significant other who never leaves!
+The sad fact is that even if your roommate has bed bugs, it becomes a problem for the entire housing apartment, because these pests travel fast – and almost always overstay their welcome…kind of like your roommate’s significant other who never leaves!

-Make sure the culprits really are bed bugs
+Are you sure the culprits really are bed bugs?

 - Your roommate (and possibly yourself) is noticing itchy bites on their body.
 Bed bugs survive on the blood of humans or animals and, while their bites aren’t dangerous, they can be irritating.
 You may also notice small spots of blood on your bed sheets.